ISMRM-MIT-CMR/ismrm-mit-cmr.github.io/Awards_Session.md

 <img src="DiscoveryPosterHall.jpg" height="45%" width="45%"/>

 🆘 If you’re having trouble finding the Discovery rooms you can search for Teresa Correia and Thomas Küstner in the *Participants* menu.
-Then, you can use **Locate** to find them.
+Then, you can use **Locate on map** to find them.
 They will be waiting for you in the Discovery room!

 <img src="DiscoveryRoomsLocate.jpg" height="35%" width="35%"/>